amandewatnitrr/pytest-tutorial/pytest-automation/pythonProject/lesson-5.md

 - When we want to test with multiple environments, we can just toss in some arguments in our commandline and, we can actually design our test in such a way that based on the command line arguments, we can execute our test in production or development if we want to.
 - In this chapter, we will be looking into how we can pass in command line arguments to our pytest test functions.
-- For this we will be using something called `hooks`, Initializtion hooks in pytest.
+- For this we will be using something called `hooks`, Initialization hooks in pytest.
 - And, we need to use a special function `pytest_addoption` function and, that works in conjunction with the fixture. `conftest.py` file which we have seen earlier in the fixture topic in that file, we need to define a function.
 - And, the other thing which we need to take note of is that the `conftest.py` file we define should be in the root folder of our project.
 - We will need to pass the `parser` parameter to the `pytest_addoption(parser)` function which will actually pass the command line arguments, and give us the options that we want.